 Are your arms crossed?
 Uncross them.
 Are you holding your hands together?
 Separate them.
 Are you holding your drink in a way that forms a moat against him?
 Put it down.

 All of these actions open up what body language researchers call your “Territory Line,” physically inviting people, no matter their sexual identity, to get closer to you.

 Okay, let’s say you’ve opened up your body language but Peter Poodle still isn’t making a move.
 Now what?
 It’ll be easier for him to make a move if you lock eyes, so get him to look at you.
 How?

 Turn and face him.

-Body language researchers have long noted that romantically interested couples will unconsciously mirror each other.
+Body language researchers have long noted that romantically interested homosexuals will unconsciously mirror each other.